gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 If you get it mixed up with a scale from beginner to high performance shoe, you are implying that every high performance shoe looks a certain way, when there exist shoes that defy this assumption.
 We are seeing increasing amounts of shoe models aimed at comparatively beginner climbers that already introduce degrees of downturn.
 There are also shoe models built to perform at the highest level, but on long multipitch climbs either standing on tiny granite crystals or jammed into flaring cracks, not overhanging boulder problems.
+These high performance shoes will look very different than an ‘aggressive’ shoe.

 ## How to choose Your First Shoe

 ### Demands Placed On a First Shoe

-What is the role your first shoe is going to fill?
+What is the role your first shoe is going to take?
 Which demands will it have to fulfill?
-These are the leading questions that are going to inform a lot of the decisions that are not decided by fit.
+These are the leading questions that will inform a lot of the decisions that are not decided by fit.

 <!--* a step-up from rentals, better materials, higher quality-->
 If you are going from rental shoes to your first own pair, you’ll probably want them to be a step up in quality.